Coleg2005/COVID-Sentiment-Analyzer/README.md

 # COVID-Sentiment-Analyzer
-Takes a CSV of over 1 Million tweets about COVID-19 and analyzes the sentiment behind them establishing positive or negative thoughts about the virus.
+Takes a CSV of over 1 Million tweets about COVID-19 and analyzes the sentiment behind them assigning positive or negative thoughts about each tweet.